 - Automates many tasks

-- Provides a complete documentation
+- Provides thorough documentation

 Cons

-- The GUI can be a bit challenging
+- The GUI can be challenging

 WPScan

-A quick scan can reveal typical flaws of WordPress installations such as the use of the XML-RPC protocol or outdated dependencies, but it can also perform brute-force attacks efficiently.
-Behind the scenes, the CLI (command line interface) tool uses the WordPress Vulnerability Database API to retrieve WordPress vulnerability data in real time.
+WPScan is a popular security tool for WordPress.
+It can be used with pentesting distributions like Kali Linux, with Docker, or as a binary.
+A quick scan can reveal typical flaws of WordPress installations, such as the use of the XML-RPC protocol or outdated dependencies, but it can also perform brute-force attacks efficiently.
+Behind the scenes, the CLI tool uses the WordPress Vulnerability Database API to retrieve WordPress vulnerability data in real-time.

 Pros

-- Very comprehensive and entirely built for WordPress
+- Entirely built for WordPress

 Cons

-- Free plan has very limited API quotas
+- Free plan has limited API quotas

 - No GUI